 \subsection{Completeness}

-The completeness of a survey is affected by various factors, primarily signal to noise ratio, but also the blending of two or more faint sources into one i.e. source confusion.
-In order to quantify how complete (or incomplete) as a function of magnitude our galaxy sample is, we use the same technique as in paper I. We briefly discuss the process here and refer the reader to paper I and \citet{2021MNRAS.506..473P} for details.
+The completeness of a survey can be defined as the probability of detecting a source with a particular magnitude.
+This probability is controlled by various factors, primarily signal-to-noise ratio, but also the blending of two or more faint sources into one, i.e. source confusion.
+To quantify how complete (or incomplete), as a function of magnitude, our galaxy sample is, we use the same technique as in \citetalias{2022MNRAS.511.4882S}.
+We briefly discuss the process here and refer the reader to \citetalias{2022MNRAS.511.4882S} and \citet{2021MNRAS.506..473P} for details.

-We simulate artificial point sources of varying magnitudes, add them to the real image and detect them using \textsc{omdetect} (section \ref{sec:2.2}).
-If a source is detected within a circular region of radius 1 arcsec of the position of the inserted source, we consider the source as recovered.
+We simulate artificial point sources of varying magnitudes, add them to the real image one at a time, and detect them using \textsc{omdetect} (Section \ref{sec:2.2}).
+If a source is detected within a circular region of radius 1 arcsec of the position of the inserted source, we consider the source to be recovered.
+The simulation effectively incorporates blending effects and accurately accounts for the impact of the Eddington bias and other factors.
+Its accuracy is ensured by adding sources one at a time to the COSMOS UVW1 image.
+The stepwise addition of each source, also ensures that the UV number count is not perturbed and each inserted source will be affected by other sources in the image (almost) exactly as a source at that flux.
 At least 1000 sources are used at each input magnitude ranging from UVW1 mag 20 to 25 in steps of 0.25 mag, with smaller step sizes of 0.05, 0.10 and 0.15 between magnitudes 22.25 to 23.50, where completeness drops quickly.
-Before we calculate the quantities required for our further analysis, the simulations are corrected for the reddening and the edge-mask (section \ref{sec:2.2}) applied on our final image.
+Before we calculate the quantities required for our further analysis, the simulations are corrected for the reddening and the edge-mask applied to our final image (Section \ref{sec:2.2}).